jegentile/ng-chrome-cast-channels/README.md

 ...
 ```

-Then a Chromecast session needs to be initialized within the sender controller.
+Then a cast session needs to be initialized within the sender controller.
 This is done by calling the *initialize*
 routine and providing the Application ID and namespace.
 In the example *sender.html*, this is performed here:
 ```javascript
 ...